IAMconsortium/iamc/README.md

 ## FAQ
 Q: Pdflatex reports an error if I want to generate my output PDF.
 Why?
 A: Please check if the automatic installation of styles is allowed for pdflatex.
-If not the pdf creation process is stopped by un-installed style packages (e.g. packageXY.sty).
+If not, the pdf creation process may have been stopped by un-installed style packages (e.g. packageXY.sty).